Stacktical/stacktical.github.io/_posts/2022-03-01-stacktical-dsla-protocol-metaverse-inaugural-nft-mint-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

 | **Supply** | 408                                                          |
 | **Easter Egg**        | 408 is the HTTP error code for **Request Timeout**: "The request took longer than the server was prepared to wait." |

+> Fiber Peaks is the communications hub of the metaverse.
+The unique sunlight is harvested by a collector tower and converted into crystals that power communications throughout the biomes.